Detection Engineering Experience

-Six roles across MSSP, financial services, industrial, enterprise, and nonprofit environments — building detection programs, maturing SOCs, and engineering coverage against specific threat actors and TTPs.
+Seven roles across MSSP, financial services, industrial, enterprise, and nonprofit environments, building detection programs, scaling SOCs, and engineering coverage against specific threat actors and TTPs.

 Senior Manager, Security Operations